TimMeiwald/franca-idl-parser/README.md

 # franca-idl-parser
-Franca IDL parser to allow for new tooling
+[Franca IDL](https://github.com/franca/franca) parser to allow for new tooling.
+Unfortunately the current repo seems unmaintained.